 Any child shall be eligible for admission to kindergarten if he or she has attained the age of five (5) years on or before September 1 of the school year.
-However, a child who transfers from another state shall be admitted under the same age requirements as established in the state where he or she previously resided if that student was enrolled and attending a public school in that state.
-Such transfer will be allowed following procedures in the Elementary Student Progression Plan.
+However, a child who transfers from another state shall be admitted under the same age requirements as established in the state where he or she previously resided.
 Before admitting a child to kindergarten, the principal shall require evidence of

-- The child's date of birth documented in the manner provided by Florida Statutes; - II.
+- I. The child's date of birth documented in the manner provided by Florida Statutes; - II.
 An up-to-date immunization record; and - III.
 A school-entry health examination conducted within one (1) year prior to enrollment in school in accordance with State Board of Education rules.

-REVISED: 02/06/07, 10/21/08 FORMERLY: NEW
+REVISED: 02/06/07 FORMERLY: NEW